dbosk/introtools/modules/ssh/guide.md

 ```
 ssh dbosk@student-shell.sys.kth.se
 ```
-with your KTH username instead of `dbosk` and your password.
+with your KTH username instead of `dbosk` and your KTH password.

 ### For Windows without WSL